shubhamshuklaer/ghi/README.md

 * You are encouraged to add tests if you are adding new feature or solving some problem which do not have a test.
 * A test file should be named as `something_test.rb` and should be kept in the `test` folder.
+A test class should be named `Test_something` and a test function `test_something`.
+Helper functions must not start with `test`.
 * Before running tests `GITHUB_USER` and `GITHUB_PASSWORD` environment
 variables must be exported.
 It is best to use a fake account as a bug can mess up your original account.
-You can either export the 2 environment variables(As ghi only uses these while generating its token so after you generate your token for original account for regular use, you can export the fake account detailes) or you can pass it on command line, eg. `rake test:one_by_one GITHUB_USER='abc' GITHUB_PASSWORD='xyz'`.
+You can either export these 2 environment variables through `~/.bashrc`(As ghi only uses these while generating its token, so after you generate the token for your original account(for regular use), fake account details can be exported) or you can pass it on command line, eg. `rake test:one_by_one GITHUB_USER='abc' GITHUB_PASSWORD='xyz'`.
 * Run `rake test:one_by_one` to run all the tests
 * Check [Single Test](https://github.com/grosser/single_test) for better